elinewman12/Janus/README.md

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Installation
-Above your python script, type <code>import janusmusic</code>.
+Above your python script, import any of the Janus files.
 This will allow you to access all of our public methods.

 ## How to use?
-First, import the project using <code>import janusmusic</code>.
+First, import the project as described above.
 Then, you may use any of the below features within your program:

 - Markov Chain: